Atigit15/GoalSetter/README.md

-# GoalSetter - Personal Goal Tracking App
+# 🎯GoalSetter - Personal Goal Tracking App
 Welcome to GoalSetter!
 This is a MERN (MongoDB, Express, React, Node.js) web application designed to help users set, track, and achieve their personal goals.
 GoalSetter provides a user-friendly interface where individuals can register an account, log in securely, and manage their goals effectively.
-With features like goal creation, update, read, and deletion, GoalSetter empowers users to stay focused and organized on their journey towards success.
+With features like goal creation, update, read, and deletion, GoalSetter empowers users to stay focused and organized on their journey toward success.

 # Table of Contents
 - Introduction